 If it appears that the liabilities will exceed the value of the assets we strongly recommend you pause proceedings and talk to us.

 Identify the beneficiaries – as detailed in the Will

 The beneficiaries of the estate should be clearly detailed in the Will.
 The legacies might be listed as set amounts or as percentages of the estate and should also be clear.

 If the Will contains provisions for a Trust to be established, you should contact those nominated as Trustees.
 In most cases, the Will itself is sufficient to create the Trust and no further documentation is required.

 We will be able to help you if the Will is not clear or if the Will is being contested.

 Pay tax and liabilities

-Once the Capital Tax Office has been informed they will confirm what is needed.
-It can take some time to confirm that all the tax has been paid.
+Once HMRC has been informed they will confirm what needs to be paid.
+It can take some time to confirm that all the tax affairs have been settled.